Personal Trainer Notes: Physical Strength and How to Build It

 If you are a Rochester Athletic Club member and you are new to lifting weights or if you would like assistance applying progressive resistance to your current routine, please contact one of our Fitness Associates at the Fitness Desk.
 You can also learn more about Fitness Floor services and assistance on our Fitness Floor page.

 Fitness Director Steve Boring MS, BS, ISSA-CPT Certified Personal Trainer has degrees in Exercise Science and Speech Communication and is currently pursuing a PhD in Human Performance.
 He is a competitive Strongman and Powerlifter.
-He has won five State Championships and is the current AAPF Bench Press National Champion.
+He has multiple State Championships, two AAPF National Bench Press National Championships, and is the current AWPC World Bench Press Champion.
 Steve’s passions are centered on fitness and his love of helping people reach their goals.
 His door is always open to talk about fitness, health, and lifelong strength!

 Contact Steve Boring at (507) 287-9312.